 Schedule 3, Line 2 - Credit for Child and Dependent Care Expenses

-- Refer to Pub 4012 starting at page G-13.
+- Refer to NTTC 4012 starting at page G-14.

-(1) A dependent child who was under age 13, OR
+(1) A dependent child under age 13, OR

 AND (3) this was done so the taxpayer could work or look for work (the qualifying person, the one needing care, must have lived with the taxpayer for more than half the year).

-- Note: For MFJ returns, both taxpayer and spouse must have earned income, unless disabled or a full-time student.
+- For MFJ returns, both taxpayer and spouse must have earned income, unless disabled or a full-time student.

-- While this credit is for expenses for care, not for education, education below kindergarten is an acceptable expense, as is after-school care if the primary purpose is not educational.
+- While this credit is for expenses for care, not education, education below kindergarten is an acceptable expense, as is after-school care if the primary purpose is not educational.
 Also acceptable are day camp, but not overnight camp, adult day care, and in-home care.

 - Go to the F2441 - Child and Dependent Care Credit Expenses page [Deductions > Credits Menu > Child Care Credit].